 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

-On a 12-month basis, the trend at Viasystems Group looks good.
-At 37.6 days, it is 1.9 days better than the five-year average of 39.5 days.
-The biggest contributor to that improvement was DPO, which improved 10.7 days compared to the five-year average.
-That was partially offset by a 6.6-day increase in DSO.
+On a 12-month basis, the trend at Viasystems Group looks very good.
+At 33.6 days, it is 5.9 days better than the five-year average of 39.5 days.
+The biggest contributor to that improvement was DIO, which improved 3.0 days compared to the five-year average.

 Add Viasystems Group to My Watchlist.